logicalclocks/hops-docs/docs/installation_guide/platforms/cookbooks.rst

    * This cookbook contains recipes for installing the Apache Flink jobmanager, taskmanager, and a YARN client.

+* hopshadoop/elasticsearch-chef

+   * This cookbook is a wrapper cookbook for the official Elasticsearch Chef cookbook, but it has been extended with Karamel orchestration rules.

 * hopshadoop/dr-elephant-chef

    * This cookbook contains recipes for installing Dr Elephant.